prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 ### Radar Measurement :

-- The range, (ρ), is the distance to the pedestrian.
+- The range, (ρ), is the distance to the observed car.
 The range is basically the magnitude of the position vector ρ which can be defined as ρ=sqrt(p​x​2​​+p​y​2​​).
 - φ=atan(p​y​​/p​x​​).
 Note that φ is referenced counter-clockwise from the x-axis, so φ from the video clip above in that situation would actually be negative.
 - The range rate, ​ρ​˙​​, is the projection of the velocity, v, onto the line, L.